CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 \end{align}
 ```
 $77\text{ dy}\enspace5h\enspace8m$ after $\text{January 3, }2024\enspace00:38$ is $\text{March 20, }2024\enspace05:46$.\
 Comparing to the true time ($\text{March 20, }2024\enspace03:07$), we can see that we are very close.
-Again, the discrepancy results from the fact that the Earth does not operate under a *true* two-body problem.\
+The discrepancy comes from rounding error and the fact that the motion of the Earth is not a true two body problem.\
 $\blacksquare$

 However what we really want is the reverse operation of example $4$: going from a specific time to a location.
 (Continued..)